STRASBURG, Va. (WHSV) — UPDATE: July 12, 2019

 Virginia State Police have charged the mayor of Strasburg with DUI.

 The charges stem from a single-vehicle crash in the town of Strasburg on May 17, 2019.
-Police said 54-year-old RIchard A. Orndoff was driving a John Deer Gator ATV on Route 11 when he lost control and struck the Strasburg Community Library.
+Police said 54-year-old RIchard A. Orndorff was driving a John Deer Gator ATV on Route 11 when he lost control and struck the Strasburg Community Library.

 The mayor of Strasburg is being treated for serious injuries after reportedly crashing a John Deere Gator into a library on Friday night.